digital-blueprint/dcc-at-rule-sets/README.md

 * **TUGRAZ:** The rules for accessing a building of the "TU Graz"
 * **PLUS**: The rules for accessing a building of the "Paris Lodron University of Salzburg"
+* **PHST**: The rules for accessing a building of the "Pädagogische Hochschule Steiermark"

 Mirrored sets: